 These classic lines are giving us all the feels.
 They’re also cracking us up.
-If you’re in charge of making a tribute this Thanksgiving, take a line from one of these holiday toasts and you can raise your glass with confidence!
+If you’re in charge of making a tribute at your next get-together, take a line from one of these holiday toasts, and you can raise your glass with confidence!

 Table of Contents